Vermont Overland Rally

 5 to 7 pm: Just for kids!
 Design your own Land Rover under the main tent.
 Drop the kids off at the main tent while you peruse the vendor area within a short distance away and within earshot.

-5 pm to 8 pm: Dinner for purchase provided by Jimmy’s Cookshack and Goodman’s American Pie Pizza Truck!
+5 pm to 8 pm: Dinner for purchase provided by Jimmy’s Cookshack and our local farm-table pizza trucks!
+And local craft beer sales provided by Bent Hill Brewery!
 A la carte and cash only.

 Also, feel free to stroll down the road to Keeper’s Cafe farm-table bistro!